(225 ILCS 450/5.2)

 (3) that in the event that the license from the state

-of the individual's principal place of business is no longer valid, the individual shall cease offering or rendering professional services in this State individually or on behalf of a CPA firm; and
+of the individual's principal place of business is no longer valid, the individual shall cease offering or rendering accountancy activities as outlined in paragraphs (1) and (2) of Section 8.05 in this State individually or on behalf of a CPA firm; and

 (4) to the appointment of the state board that issued